-Through AEL, the largest reinsurance counterparty exposures that the AIL Group is exposed to relate to balances with Swiss Re and Amtrust International Insurance Limited (AII).
-AEL's exposures to AII is fully collateralised, and the exposure to Swiss Re is mostly on a funds withheld basis.
+Through AEL, the largest reinsurance counterparty exposures that the AIL Group is exposed to relate to balances with Swiss Re and Amtrust International Insurance Limited (AIIL).
+AEL's exposure to the historic AIIL quota share is fully collateralised and the new reinsurance arrangement with AIIL is on a funds withheld or collateral basis.
+The Swiss Re quota share agreement is on a reserves withheld basis, reducing the net exposure.
 The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.